What is a peer mentor?

 Upper-year mature students (25+) and international students are welcome to become Peer Mentors too!
 As a mature student mentor or international mentor, you would be matched with first-year mature or international students who can benefit from your diverse and shared experiences.

-- Attend/participate in PEER MENTOR PRINCIPLES, two days of mandatory program support and training (always scheduled the first Monday/Tuesday following completion of winter semester classes and exams.
-See 2018/2019 dates below.)
+- Attend/participate in-person PEER MENTOR PRINCIPLES, two days of mandatory, engaging program support and training, April 23 and 24, 2018, following completion of winter semester classes and assessment period.

 - Contribute and participate online as moderators, May to September, (Facebook groups, etc.).